tepperly/MixDown/README.md

     Custom Build Mode:
         1. Create a .md file manually with rules for Name, Path and Build.
+        2. The order of steps in the .md file will be respected while processing.
-        2. In the Build rule, add the necessary steps before running the make.
+        3. In the Build rule, add the necessary steps before running the make.
-        3. Use MixDown in Build Mode.
+        4. Use MixDown in Build Mode.

     Sample .md file:
         Name: <Name of Project>